olympiaGallos/olympiaGallos.github.io/README.md

 ## 🌱 Currently Exploring

 ## Education
-- PhD student, Neuroscience | University of Zurich, Switzerland (2022-present)
+- PhD, Neuroscience | University of Zurich, Switzerland (2022-present)
-- M.Eng., Electrical Engineering and Computer Engineering | Technical University of Crete, Greece (2015-2021)
+- BSc and M.Eng., Electrical Engineering and Computer Engineering | Technical University of Crete, Greece (2015-2021)

 Thanks for stopping by!
 Let's connect. 🚀